Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 Strategic Buyers

-Bonterra (backed by various institutional investors) is the most obvious strategic consolidator, given its existing platform spanning fundraising, programme management, and case management for social impact organisations.
+Bonterra is a logical strategic consolidator given its existing platform spanning fundraising, program management, and case management for social impact organizations.

-Netsmart itself has been an active acquirer, and its new ownership (post-sale) may continue this strategy.
-The company's integration of behavioural health, human services, and post-acute care positions it to acquire adjacent capabilities.
+Netsmart itself has been an active acquirer, and its new ownership, if a sale occurs, may continue this strategy.
+The company's integration of behavioral health, human services, and post-acute care positions it to acquire adjacent capabilities.

-Health information technology companies such as Epic Systems, Oracle Health (formerly Cerner), and athenahealth could potentially enter human services if the sector's data connectivity with mainstream healthcare continues to grow.
+Health information technology companies such as Epic Systems, Oracle Health, and athenahealth could potentially enter human services if the sector's data connectivity with mainstream healthcare continues to grow.

 Emerging Strategic Acquirers

-Findhelp, having raised significant venture capital and executed the Kiip acquisition, could itself become a more active acquirer as it builds out its social care network platform.
-The company's focus on connecting individuals with social services positions it as a potential consolidator of community-based organisation (CBO) technology tools.
+Findhelp, having raised venture capital and executed the Kiip acquisition, could itself become a more active acquirer as it builds out its social care network platform.
+The company's focus on connecting individuals with social services positions it as a potential consolidator of community-based organization technology tools.

-Similarly, Unite Us and other social determinants of health platforms represent potential acquirers (or acquisition targets) as the healthcare industry increasingly invests in closed-loop referral systems and community resource coordination.
+Similarly, Unite Us and other social determinants of health platforms represent potential acquirers or acquisition targets as the healthcare industry invests in closed-loop referral systems and community resource coordination.

 Government Technology Integrators

-Large government IT services firms, including Maximus, Unisys, and Deloitte, partner with human services software companies and could pursue acquisitions to verticalise their offerings.
+Large government IT services firms, including Maximus, Unisys, and Deloitte, partner with human services software companies and could pursue acquisitions to verticalize their offerings.

 Consolidation Drivers